hursey013/ubuntu-server-setup/README.md

 * Disables password authentication to the server
 * Deny root login to the server
 * Setup Uncomplicated Firewall
-* Create Swap file based on machine's installed memory
-* Setup the timezone for the server (Default to "Asia/Singapore")
+* Setup the timezone for the server (Default to "America/New_York")
 * Install Network Time Protocol

 # Installation